metehancill/product-catalog/backend/README.md

 ### Connection Issues

 If you get a connection error:
-1. Verify MySQL is running: `sudo systemctl status mysql`
+1. Verify LocalDB is installed: `sqllocaldb info`
-2. Check your connection string credentials
-3. Ensure the database exists: `mysql -u root -p -e "SHOW DATABASES;"`
+2. Start LocalDB instance if needed: `sqllocaldb start MSSQLLocalDB`
+3. Check if database exists: `sqlcmd -S "(localdb)\MSSQLLocalDB" -Q "SELECT name FROM sys.databases"`
+4. If database doesn't exist, run migrations: `dotnet ef database update`

 ### Port Already in Use